amitrai99/interview/lib/src/js/functional-vs-oop.md

 ```

 ### Immutable data
-* Functional code is considered stateless.
+* Functional code is considered `stateless`.
 Mutuating data breaks this promise.
 * Never mutate existing data, instead use functions to create new instances from existing ones, thus keeping the `state` of your program `pure`.
 * Use JS functionality like `const`, `Object.freeze` to lock primitives, arrays and objects.